How Can I Tell If I’m Addicted?

 Contact Detox.com now to find drug and alcohol detox centers near you!

 - When a person abuses a drug, it floods the brain with dopamine.
-This causes the individual to feel very good, which translates to a euphoric high in most cases.
+This causes the individual to feel very good, which translates to a euphoric high.
 However, the individual will often “come down” afterwards, experiencing an exhausted or depressive state.

-- According to the National Institute on Drug Abuse, when substances are abused over time in order to achieve this high, it changes the way the brain works.
-The brain begins to rely on the drug to create these euphoric effects and it becomes harder for the brain to produce its own neurotransmitters that are meant to regulate emotions.
+- When substances are abused over time to achieve this high, it changes the way the brain works.
+The brain begins to rely on the drug to create these euphoric effects.
+As a result, it becomes harder for the brain to produce its own neurotransmitters that are meant to regulate emotions.
 As such, the individual becomes dependent on the drug.

-- After dependence comes addiction.
+- Addiction comes after dependence.
 In most cases, the individual will have been abusing the drug for a long time and will begin to put that use ahead of anything else.
 Responsibilities, loved ones, and everything else will matter less to them than getting their next fix.
 They may also act dangerously, lie, steal, or do other things to ensure they get more of the drug.
-This is compulsive abuse, the hallmark of addiction.
+This compulsive abuse is the hallmark of addiction.

 These are the clear distinctions between substance abuse and addiction.
 When a person has started abusing addictive substances and is not addicted yet, they should be able to stop on their own.
 Once they become addicted, treatment will be necessary.